FIG Covered Call Strategy

 What is a covered call on FIG?

 A covered call on FIG is the covered call strategy applied to FIG (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With FIG stock trading near $22.81, the strikes shown on this page are snapped to the nearest listed FIG chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With FIG stock at $25.43 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed FIG chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are FIG covered call max profit and max loss calculated?